 When it comes to Nero’s rule, it’s clear he got his Machiavellian inclinations from his mother.
 Nero’s mom, Agrippina, orchestrated Nero’s rise to the throne in 54 AD by marrying her uncle, Claudius, and convincing him to install Nero as Emperor instead of his own son, before poisoning Claudius to death.
 When Nero came to power, he took a lesson from his mother’s playbook and set about taking down everyone who threatened or even bothered him, including his mom.
-He also dispatched with his cousin and his wife when they got in his way.
+He also dispatched with his own wife, Octavia, when she got in his way.

 Despite instituting some positive social and political forms, Nero’s hedonism continually got the best of him.
 He took multiple wives and lovers, spent massive amounts of money on personal sexual pursuits, and murdered anyone who dared to criticize his ways.
 In 64 AD, a great fire struck Rome, taking out 75% of the city.
 Many Romans contended that Nero himself started the fire to make way for a new castle.
 Even if he didn’t, he did nothing to stop it, blaming Christians and initiating a period of oppression and torture of Christians in Rome.

-Nero also married a man he randomly saw on the street who looked like his wife (the one he murdered), and made the man dress in his wife's clothes and act like a woman, while having a separate relationship with a slave in which Nero played the role wife.see more on Nero
+Nero also married a man he randomly saw on the street who looked like his second wife (who he murdered), and made the man dress in his wife's clothes and act like a woman, while having a separate relationship with a slave in which Nero played the role wife.16,0152,628Is this bizarre?